georgemao/serverless-starter-templates/microservice-api-lambda/README.md

 Or to deploy the API and host it locally for integration testing:
 * sam local start-api

-There are 3 paths defined: */hello* ,  */post* , and /hello2.  /hello expects a HTTP GET ,  /post expects a HTTP POST with body, and /hello2
+There are 3 paths defined: `*/hello*` ,  `*/post*` , and `/secure/hello`.
+`/hello` expects a HTTP GET and  `/post` expects a HTTP POST with body.
+These routes are implemented by the same Lambda function.
+The function checks the request payload for the `httpMethod` and responds accordingly.

+`/secure/hello` expects a HTTP GET.
+This route is implemented by a second Lambda function.
+You should use this design pattern when you have different security permissions that require you implement seperate functions.

-- To hit the predefined /hello path, submit a GET request to: http://127.0.0.1/hello
+- To hit the predefined `/hello` path, submit a GET request to: http://127.0.0.1/hello
-- To hit the predefined /post path, submit a POST request to: http://127.0.0.1/post
+- To hit the predefined `/post` path, submit a POST request to: http://127.0.0.1/post
-- To hit the predefined /secure/hello path, submit a POST request to: http://127.0.0.1/secure/hello
+- To hit the predefined `/secure/hello` path, submit a POST request to: http://127.0.0.1/secure/hello

 You may need to use a development port such as 3000. ie http://127.0.0.1:3000/